tmaiaroto/discfg/README.md

 When building _applications_ or services, configuration and state become a challenge.
 Especially in a distributed environment or when working with others.

-This tool will use Amazon DynamoDB to hold the configuration (for now).
-Though it was designed to be able to use other storage engines in the future.
+This tool will use Amazon DynamoDB to hold the configuration, but it was designed to be able to use other storage engines in the future.

 Lambda with API Gateway can be used to work with the configuration (GET, PUT, DELETE) so it feels more like etcd.
 However, discfg can be used from the command line or you can run your own REST API